 Nanping Fujian, China Travel Guide

-Min cuisine, part of China's Eight Great Cuisines, emphasizes light, flavorful, and salty or spicy dishes.
+Min cuisine, part of China's Eight Great Cuisines, emphasizes light, flavorful, and savory dishes.
 It features seafood and mountain delicacies.

 Nanping's specific dishes reflect its mountainous terrain, incorporating wild mushrooms, bamboo shoots, and freshwater fish.
 The region's rich tea culture also influences some dishes.